metio/terraform-provider-k8s/docs/data-sources/pkg_crossplane_io_configuration_revision_v1_manifest.md

 - `desired_state` (String) DesiredState of the PackageRevision.
 Can be either Active or Inactive.
 - `image` (String) Package image used by install Pod to extract package contents.
 - `revision` (Number) Revision number.
-Indicates when the revision will be garbage collectedbased on the parent's RevisionHistoryLimit.
+Indicates when the revision will be garbage collected based on the parent's RevisionHistoryLimit.

 Optional:

-- `common_labels` (Map of String) Map of string keys and values that can be used to organize and categorize(scope and select) objects.
-May match selectors of replication controllersand services.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/
+- `common_labels` (Map of String) Map of string keys and values that can be used to organize and categorize (scope and select) objects.
+May match selectors of replication controllers and services.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/
-- `ignore_crossplane_constraints` (Boolean) IgnoreCrossplaneConstraints indicates to the package manager whether tohonor Crossplane version constrains specified by the package.Default is false.
+- `ignore_crossplane_constraints` (Boolean) IgnoreCrossplaneConstraints indicates to the package manager whether to honor Crossplane version constrains specified by the package.
+Default is false.
 - `package_pull_policy` (String) PackagePullPolicy defines the pull policy for the package.
-It is alsoapplied to any images pulled for the package, such as a provider'scontroller image.Default is IfNotPresent.
+It is also applied to any images pulled for the package, such as a provider's controller image.
+Default is IfNotPresent.
-- `package_pull_secrets` (Attributes List) PackagePullSecrets are named secrets in the same namespace that can beused to fetch packages from private registries.
-They are also applied toany images pulled for the package, such as a provider's controller image. (see [below for nested schema](#nestedatt--spec--package_pull_secrets))
+- `package_pull_secrets` (Attributes List) PackagePullSecrets are named secrets in the same namespace that can be used to fetch packages from private registries.
+They are also applied to any images pulled for the package, such as a provider's controller image. (see [below for nested schema](#nestedatt--spec--package_pull_secrets))
-- `skip_dependency_resolution` (Boolean) SkipDependencyResolution indicates to the package manager whether to skipresolving dependencies for a package.
-Setting this value to true may haveunintended consequences.Default is false.
+- `skip_dependency_resolution` (Boolean) SkipDependencyResolution indicates to the package manager whether to skip resolving dependencies for a package.
+Setting this value to true may have unintended consequences.
+Default is false.

 <a id="nestedatt--spec--package_pull_secrets"></a>
 ### Nested Schema for `spec.package_pull_secrets`

 Optional:

-- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
-Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
+TODO: Add other useful fields. apiVersion, kind, uid?
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.